 2020 Online Colleges Offering Finance Degrees - Ranking Details

-Undergraduate finance degree programs cover the fundamentals of accounting, business management, economics, and finance.
-The associate degree curriculum introduces students to key areas in the field such as financial institutions, financial statement analysis, global economic trends, and investments.
-Bachelor’s programs offer students the opportunity to specialize in a specific area that represents their career interests.
-This may include analysis for financial management, ethics and enterprise, financial markets and institutions, and investments and portfolio management.
-Bachelor’s programs usually include a capstone course, which requires students to complete a business project.
+Finance students have the option of earning degrees at every level through online programs.
+The associate degree curriculum introduces students to key topics in the field, such as financial institutions, financial statement analysis, global economic trends, and investments.
+Bachelor’s programs offer students a broader, more well-rounded education with additional general education and business core courses.
+Finance major courses may include analysis for financial management, ethics, financial markets and institutions, and investments and portfolio management.
+Bachelor’s programs usually include a capstone course, which requires enrollees to complete a business project.

-Master’s programs allow students to expand their undergraduate knowledge base.
-The core of the finance master's program includes courses in advanced business and finance areas such as financial accounting, econometrics, and financial modeling.
-Other common courses include international finance, corporate finance, and risk management.
-The curriculum of doctoral programs integrates theory, research and students’ personal reflection with practice.
+Online graduate degrees in finance are designed for those who want to expand upon their undergraduate knowledge base.
+The core of the finance master's program includes courses in advanced business and finance areas, such as financial accounting, econometrics, and financial modeling.
+The curriculum of doctoral programs integrates theory, research, and students’ personal reflection with practice.
 Doctoral students are also required to take a comprehensive exam, conduct an original research project, and write a dissertation.
-Those who study at the graduate level can apply their advanced knowledge in finance to professional roles in consultancy, corporate finance, investments, personal finance, research, and teaching.

 Online Bachelor's Degrees in Finance